 This bin is a 6.6 gallon Ziploc storage box. $10.73 at my local Walmart.
 This has a cover with a foam seal and the center is cut out with a jigsaw.

 These are compact and stack great.
 The dimensions are 14x18x6 deep.
 They will hold about two pounds of worms.
-We have many of these in use and this is one of my favorite worm bins.
+We have many of these in use because this is one of my favorite worm bins.

-Recently I did a post on building this worm bin.
+Recently, I did a post on building this worm bin.
 You may want to scope it out if you are interested.

 I promised at the very beginning that we wouldn’t spend much of your hard-earned money.

 We have looked at a variety of cheap worm bins that range in price from FREE to under 11 bucks.
 They will all house your composting worms in style.

 The biggest hurdle to worm composting is getting started because almost everyone enjoys the experience of raising worms.
 Kids absolutely love it.